9dots/9dots.io-pages/Ok6nZ5C.md

 ## Guided Practice

 ### Sales:
-There are six steps to creating a succesful sales pitch.
+There are six steps to creating a successful sales pitch.
 Students will use these steps to craft a sales pitch for their product which they will be presenting in the following lesson.

 1. Research your client
 2. Know your product